 Behaviour traits of Nuthatches

 Nuthatches are highly entertaining to watch, and, for example, are the only bird in the UK to routinely move down a tree head-first.
 They will also cache food for harder times, with black sunflower seeds taken from garden feeding stations an apparent favourite.
-Their exceptionally strong and sharp bill allows them to even crack open a hazel nut, with the nut firstly manoeuvred into a crevice in tree bark, before the bird hacks away at it until the shell is broken open.
-An especially interesting behaviour is that adult birds not only maintain a territory throughout the year, but also rarely venture from it throughout their adult life.
+The Nuthatch’s exceptionally strong and sharp bill allows them to even crack open a hazel nut, with the nut firstly maneuvered into a crevice in tree bark, before the bird hacks away at it until the shell is broken open.
+An especially interesting behaviour is that adult Nuthatches not only maintain a territory throughout the year, but also rarely venture from it throughout their adult life.
 Indeed, the expansion of the species’ range has only been achieved by young birds being forced out of the adults’ territory after they’ve fledged.

 Nuthatch diet and food